-If you have a basic mobile phone that doesn’t offer apps or even a decent web browser, you can still upload and publish content on to your favorite websites using just the email program on your phone.
-There’s more.
-You can write tweets, upload files to Dropbox, convert documents, post videos, get dictionary meanings of words – all through a simple email message.
+If you have a basic mobile phone that doesn’t include any apps or even a web browser, you can still upload and publish content on to your favorite websites using just the email program on your phone.
+You can write tweets, upload files to Dropbox, convert documents, post videos, get dictionary meanings of words, search Google and more, all with the help of a simple email message.

 Here’re some useful email addresses that you should save in your phone’s address book.
 These will also come handy when you happen to be at a place where access to certain websites – like Twitter or Facebook – is restricted.
 You can get around those restrictions by pushing content through your email program.

 - firstname.lastname@example.org – Your blogspot blog has a secret email address and any email sent to this address will be published directly to your blog as a new post.
 You can post text and images upto 10 MB in size by email to your blog.
 You can find the email address inside the Mobile and Email settings pane of your Blogger Blog.

 - email@example.com – Your Flickr account offers a unique email address, you can email your photos and videos to this email address and they’ll show up in your Flickr account almost instantly.
 The address can be found in your Flickr settings page.
 The subject line of email becomes the photo’s title while the body of the email becomes the photo’s description.
 You can also specify the privacy level of your upload via email itself.
 For instance, firstname.lastname@example.org will make your uploads visible to everyone while email@example.com will upload the photos privately.